frankbrkao/PFPC/Source/README.md

   - Create a github project and upload the source, and then share this project to Louis (DONE: 1017)

 # Submit history
+* 58.14500_submit_dc_1103_213554.csv
+  - Replace meters with household
+  - Only use villages which had power outage before to trian rf model

 * 57.60200_submit_dc_1026_032611.csv
   - set the prediction of a village to zero if this village is in 澎湖縣, 連江縣, 金門縣 (remove unrepresentative data)